On the Efficiency of Convolutional Neural Networks: Block Fusion: An Optimization for Degenerate Conv2d Layers

 We designed a tensor machine kernel that implements the ConvFirst block.
 The \textit{block-fusion} strategy casts the entire block as a single computation with three weights tensors and no hidden activations.
 Actually each hidden activation exists for a moment in local memory, but it is invisible to the global memory system.
 Therefore, ConvFirst blocks have low communication cost and large operational intensity, even when the number of channels is small.

-Figure \ref{sf:convfirst-layerwise} shows the tensor machine for the layer-wise ConvFirst kernels.
-The layer-wise kernels produce a large DRAM tensor for the hidden-layer activations.
+Figure \ref{sf:convfirst-layerwise} shows the tensor machine that executes ConvFirst layer-by-layer.
+This execution plan produces a large DRAM tensor for the hidden-layer activations.

-Figure\ref{sf:convfirst-block-fusion} shows our block-fusion kernel.
+Figure~\ref{sf:convfirst-block-fusion} shows our block-fusion kernel.
 It loads an input tile from DRAM into local memory.
 It computes the grouped-convolution of the input tile and retains the result in local memory.
 It also initializes the output accumulators with the input-tile values, thereby implementing the residual shortcut connection.

-Next it computes the FFN layers using the loop fusion algorithm defined in Equation \eqref{e:ffn-eff}.
-A single loop over hidden-layer channel groups produces activations with the first linear transform and then immediately projects them onto the output tile with the second linear transform.
-After the last loop iteration the ConvFirst block is complete and the output tile is stored to DRAM.
+Next it computes the FFN layers using the loop fusion algorithm defined in Equation~\eqref{e:ffn-eff}.
+A single loop over hidden-layer channels produces activations with the first linear transform and projects them onto the output tile with the second.
+After the last loop iteration, the ConvFirst block is complete and the output tile is stored to DRAM.

-A narrow group of hidden-layer channels is processed during each loop iteration, so that a small tile in local memory holds the hidden-layer activations.
-The tile replaces the large hidden-layer tensor in DRAM that the layer-wise kernel uses.
+Each loop iteration processes a small number of hidden-layer channels, and a small buffer holds the working set in local memory.
+Gone is the large DRAM buffer that layer-by-layer execution uses.

 The block-fusion kernel requires that the number of channels is small enough that the input and output tiles fit in local memory.
 This requirement is satisfied for the small vision models we create in the later part of this paper and the NVIDIA GPU on which we implement the kernel.
 It would not be true for large models.